indr/webcg-devtools/README.md

 Running examples can be found at http://indr.github.io/webcg-framework/ and https://indr.github.io/webcg-adobe-animate-adapter/.
 A running demo of the webcg-devtools without any overlays can be found here at https://indr.github.io/webcg-devtools/.

-This package comes bundled with [webcg-adobe-animate-adapter](https://github.com/indr/webcg-adobe-animate-adapter), an adapter that lets you use HTML5 Canvas templates created with Adobe Animate with CasparCG and WebCG.
+[webcg-framework](https://github.com/indr/webcg-framework), a framework to create HTML5 templates for CasparCG and WebCG, aswell as  [webcg-adobe-animate-adapter](https://github.com/indr/webcg-adobe-animate-adapter), an adapter that lets you use HTML5 Canvas templates created with Adobe Animate with CasparCG and WebCG, come bundled with the webcg-devtools, and you don't need to download and install webcg-devtools separately.

 ## Developing